PoliticalGraveyard.com

 Cross, Samuel H. — of Westerly, Washington County, R.I.
 Secretary of state of Rhode Island, 1888-90.
 Burial location unknown.

 Cross, Samuel J. — of Woodford County, Ill.
-Delegate to Illinois state constitutional convention Woodford County, 1847.
+Delegate to Illinois state constitutional convention from Woodford County, 1847.
 Burial location unknown.

 Cross, Sherry — of Houston, Harris County, Tex.
 Democrat.
 Alternate delegate to Democratic National Convention from Texas, 1972.
 Female.
 Still living as of 1972.